sergeytolkachyov/wt_jshopping_b24_pro/README.md

 # v.3.1.0
 Added mapping of JoomShopping product attributes and Bitrix 24 product variations
+## Support for Bitrix 24 products with variations
+Added functionality for setting up links between JoomShopping products with dependent attributes and Bitrix 24 products with variations.
+These settings are used to update prices and balances for both the product itself and each attribute of the JoomShopping product.
+Bitrix 24 is gradually abandoning the use of simple goods.
+Even a product that looks like a product without variations is actually a product with a single variation.
+Therefore, a setting has been added that allows you to specify the main variation of the Bitrix 24 product for the JoomShopping product without attributes.
+If you have accepted goods to different warehouses in the Bitrix 24 warehouse accounting, the total number of goods for all warehouses comes to the site.
+### Product variations in deals and leads
+Now, in Bitrix 24 transactions, products of a specific variation are indicated (with matching configured).
+This means that data on specific product variations will be reserved in the warehouse and displayed in reports.
+For example, a T-shirt of the size of S.
+**Will be added to the deal.This functionality only works with the WT JShopping Bitrix 24 PRO CRON plugin version 1.1.0 or higher**
 # v.3.0.0
 ## Joomla 4 support
 Starting from version 3.0.0, the plugin supports only Joomla 4 and JoomShopping 5.
 The plugin has been rewritten taking into account the new structure of Joomla 4 plugins, which means that it will work with Joomla 5 as well.